AztecProtocol/aztec-v1-specification/README.md

 }
 ```

-The slow release period length is defined by the variable `slowReleaseEnd`, after which the asset will automatically become available.
+The slow release period length is defined by the variable `slowReleaseEnd`, after which the asset will automatically become available. `slowReleaseEnd` is set to the unix timestamp of 1585699199, which corresponds to the 31st March 2020, 23:59:59 UTC.
 The restricting of availability up to this point is defined through the use of the function modifier `onlyIfAvailable()` which modifiers the behaviour of the key `updateNoteRegistry()` function.

 It is also possible for the `ZkAsset` owner to make the asset available earlier than the end of the burn-in period, by calling the `makeAvailable()` method.